 - Loki in the actual Norse Mythology, is not Odin's son as in the Marvel version but his foster-brother (a custom of the Norsemen where very close friends took an oath that made them legally siblings).
 Although mostly a trickster, in the end he is destined to murder his foster-nephew Baldr and start the process that will lead to Ragnarök!

 - The founders of Rome, Romulus and Remus, killed their grand-uncle, Amulius.
 He had usurped the throne of Alba Longa from his brother Numitor and killed his son and daughter (the mother of the twins).

 - In the backstory of Mad Daedalus, the Greek inventor Daedalus murders his nephew due to jealousy over the accolades the latter received.

-- In the Broadway musical, The Lion King's Scar believes that having heirs will make him feel complete as a king.
-It is in fact his guilty conscience about killing his own brother and exiling his nephew that makes him feel empty, but that doesn't stop him from hitting on Nala.
+- The Lion King: Scar believes that having heirs will make him feel complete as a king.
+It's in fact his guilty conscience about killing his own brother and exiling his nephew that makes him feel empty, but that doesn't stop him from hitting on Nala.

-- A rare evil aunt: Ursula from The Little Mermaid.
+- The Little Mermaid: Ursula is Ariel's evil aunt.
 This connection was cut from the movie, but it was restored for the Broadway musical.

-- Atreus in Thyestes is the definitive Evil Uncle — he feeds his nephews to their father to avenge Thyestes' affair with Mrs. Atreus.
+- Thyestes: Atreus is the definitive Evil Uncle — he feeds his nephews to their father to avenge Thyestes's affair with Mrs. Atreus.